iQuHACK/2024_AWS/README.md

 git branch <team_name>
 git checkout <team_name>
 ```
-3. Use the default environment which has the latest version of amazon_braket_sdk.
+3. Use the default environment which has the latest version of `amazon_braket_sdk`.
 4. From the **FILES** tab in the left sidebar, double-click on the `2024_AWS` directory, if you are not there already.
 6. You are now ready to begin hacking and [submitting jobs](https://docs.qbraid.com/projects/lab/en/latest/lab/quantum_jobs.html)!
 Work with your team to complete either of the challenges listed above.